DIY Farmhouse Console Table

 using a pneumatic nail gun to assemble table.

-Once they're lined up and all the same length, simply nail in place!
-Our air compressor made this job a hundred times easier, but this can be done with just a hammer and 1.5″ nails.
-I just put one nail in each end of each slat.
+Once they're lined up and all the same length, simply nail them in place!
+Our air compressor made this job a hundred times easier, but this can be done with just a hammer and 1.5" nails.
+I put one nail in each end of each slat (2 nails per slat).

-The final two 9.25″ 2x4s that you haven't used yet are going to be the support beams for your table top.
+The final two 9.25" 2x4s that you haven't used yet are going to be the support braces for the tabletop.

 small piece of wood with four pocket holes in the corners.